 Fastway

 An '80s British hard-rock/heavy metal band originally formed by ex-Motorhead guitarist "Fast" Eddie Clarke and UFO bassist Pete Way, thus the name FAST-WAY.
-Unfortunately Pete left before the first recording, at the time thinking he was going to become a permanent part of Ozzy Osbourne.
+Unfortunately Pete left before the first recording for what turned out to be a very short stint with Ozzy Osbourne.
 Fastway also featured ex-Humble Pie drummer, Jerry Shirley and a young singer, David King.
 King went on to form Katmandu.

 Fastway Fastway (Columbia) 1983